Where did you stay?

 Let’s just look at the Camino portugués today.
 As the name suggests, it goes from Portugal to Santiago de Compostela.
 If you start your pilgrimage from the Portuguese capital, Lisbon (Lisboa in Spanish), you will have to cover a distance of around 600 km.
 If you walk 25 km per day on average, you will need 25 days to complete it.

-If you start from Porto, you will need around diez (10) days to walk the 240 km to Santiago.
+Many people start from Porto; in that case, you will need around diez (10) days to walk the 240 km to Santiago.
 If you don’t have so much time, you can do the Spanish section of this Camino, from Tui.
 It’s 119 km (enough to get a compostela) and you can do it in cinco (5) or seis (6) days.

 All the places these pilgrims tell us about are along the Camino portugués.
 Scott Prunty has a recommendation for you: